-The Configuration 2 register functions are described in Table 5.
+The configuration 2 register functions are described in Table 5.
 Bits [6:0] are used to mask the ALERT interrupt output.
-Bit 6 masks the local alert interrupt and bit 5 through bit 2 mask the remote alert interrupts.
+Bit 6 masks the local alert interrupt and bits 5 through bit 0 mask the remote alert interrupts.
 The power-up state of this register is 0000 0000 (00h).